How to install Netstat on CentOS 8

 netstat -a

-Use -n option with the netstat to display IP address instead of hostname.
+Use the -n option with the netstat to display the IP address instead of the hostname.

 netstat -n